ysohn/stats/README.md

 * [A list of web resource for troubleshooting](Rtips.md)

+### To Registered Students

+You **must** come to the lab class that you are registered to.
+TAs check attendance separately for each lab class.

-### To Auditors
+<>### To Auditors (Only those who are **not registered**)

-I hope that there are seats in one of the lab sessions (01: Mon 3rd; 02: Mon 4th; 03: Tue 4th).
+<>I hope that there are seats in one of the lab sessions (01: Mon 3rd; 02: Mon 4th; 03: Tue 4th).
 If you find that the session you chose is crowded, you may switch to another.
 There are a number of seats in the lecture class.